opendi-org/roles-user-stories/index.md

 ## Purpose

-The purpose of this document is to support those contributing to and benefitting from the OpenDI standards.
-To understand the motivation and background for the OpenDI project as a whole, read [OpenDI Intro Material](./OpenDI%20Intro%20Material.md).
 This document enumerates typical user roles for Decision Intelligence systems, with links to further descriptions and user stories for each role, in separate documents.
+By doing so, it supports better consistency in other documents that describe the software systems used by these users.
+You can read this document both so that you may benefit from and also that you can contribute to, OpenDI standards.

+This document assumes you're familiar with [OpenDI Intro Material](./OpenDI%20Intro%20Material.md), which sets the stage for the material here.

-### Why read this document?
+### Why start with user roles?

+By situating all standards within software systems that are used in well-defined ways by people in the roles described here, we are able to create better standards and software systems because they serve user's needs that have been studied for many years.
+In addition, by standardizing around user roles, this leads to better consistency and interoperability in systems that we create.

-As a foundation for the rest of the OpenDI Reference Architecture &mdash; and in keeping with best practices in user-centered design &mdash; it's important to understand how a DI system like this is to be used.
+This document therefore serves as a foundation for the rest of the OpenDI Reference Architecture.
+In keeping with best practices in user-centered design &mdash; it's important to understand how a DI system is to be used.

 As a foundation for that, in turn, it's important to start with _who_ will be using the DI system, and _why_.

+START HERE
-The purpose of this living document is therefore to capture user stories for the DI reference architecture, which was summarized in Figure 2.
+The purpose of this living document is therefore to capture user stories for the DI reference architecture, which was summarized in Figure 2 in [OpenDI Intro Material](./OpenDI%20Intro%20Material.md).
 User stories, per [Agile best practice](https://www.atlassian.com/agile/project-management/user-stories) are not requirements, but are plain-language descriptions of how software "will provide value to users".
 They provide a framework into which more detailed, "functional", requirements are added later.
-Over meany years of software development, we've learned that, if our goal is to build systems that are "fit for purpose", explaining things in this chronological sequence of steps is the easiest for humans to understand and therefore review to ensure we're building the right solutions.
+Over meany years of software development, we've learned that, if our goal is to build systems that are "fit for purpose", explaining things in this way is the easiest for humans to understand to ensure we're building the right solutions.

 ### Objective